vasilakisfil/Introspected-REST/README.md

 Each entry describes the url which the client can access it, the HTTP method the client should use along with the Media Type of the expected response.
+Finally, the `priority` number specifies the preceding order of each MicroType in case a functionality is described by one or more MicroTypes.

 Note that the Media Type of the introspective content will be described by the MicroType the client tries to access.
 As a result, if a client doesn't recognize a MicroType, it wouldn't try to access it anyway.

 ### 11.2.
 Runtime Metadata
 #### 11.2.1.
 Pagination